 Ease of Drinking

 CamelBak has long been known for being a leader in hydration system designs, and a significant portion of that reputation is earned through easy-drinking bite valves.
-The Rogue carries on that tradition and with the updated Crux design, their bar even higher.
-With the Crux bladder system, CamelBak claims a 20% increase in water delivered "per sip" over past models.
-Comparing "per sip" quantities between the current generation and our trusty 10-year old CamelBak H.A.W.G. proved a little abstract, but we can attest to a higher flow rate in new versus old packs.
+The Rogue carries on that tradition and with the updated Crux bite valve design, their bar is set even higher.
+Along with the Crux bladder system, CamelBak claims a 20% increase in water delivered "per sip" over past models.
+Comparing "per sip" quantities between the current generation and our trusty 10-year old CamelBak pack proved a little abstract, but we can attest to a higher flow rate in new versus old packs.

-In comparison to other models in our test lineup, the CamelBak bite valve was easier to drink from by delivering a higher flow rate.
-Like the other CamelBak products in our lineup, the Rogue includes a handy on/off shutoff valve to prevent accidental water loss through the bite valve.
-This easy drinking pack was in a four-way for first place with a perfect score of 10 out of 10, tying with its relatives the CamelBak Classic, CamelBak Cloud Walker 18, and CamelBak M.U.L.E.
+In comparison to other models in our test lineup, the CamelBak bite valve was easier to drink from by delivering a higher flow rate of water.
+Like the other CamelBak products in our lineup, the Rogue includes a handy on/off shutoff switch to prevent accidental water loss through the bite valve.

 Ease of Filling

 When it came time to fill up our Rogue, our testers found it was straightforward to top off the pack's 2.5-liter bladder.
-You won't find a quick-disconnect drinking tube attached to the bladder, as found in many hydration systems these days.
-Luckily, this pack is still a breeze to fill.
-Open the quick release flap, and the wide mouth of the bladder looks right up at you, just like on the CamelBak Classic.
+You won't find a quick-release drinking hose attached to the bladder like what is found in many hydration systems these days, but this pack is still a breeze to fill.
+Open the quick-release external flap, and the wide mouth of the bladder looks right up at you.
 Remove the lid and fill up the bladder without even removing it from the pack.
-Convenient.
+Very convenient!